Maple guide

 What is a Maple workspace?

 A workspace is one local folder for one subject: a course, research topic, project, archive, or skill path.
-Maple keeps the raw material and the generated wiki in separate places so the wiki can improve without rewriting your original files.
+Maple keeps raw material, generated wiki pages, review state, and AI instructions in predictable local files.

 Sources